selimslab/selimslab.github.io/_posts/2020-2-2-software-security.md

 **Don't try to roll your own** security solutions, it's a community effort

+**Log** suspicious activity,

+ like failed login attempts,

+ invalid input,

-**Log** suspicious activity like failed login attempts,invalid input, statistically rare or unexpected events
+ statistically rare or unexpected events

 <br>

 Avoid security through obscurity

-Do not hide secrets in code, make sure they won't end up in public repos
+Do not hide secrets in code,

+make sure they won't end up in public repos

 <br>